 Spending extra time in the design phase provides insurance that the device can be tested.
-A 1987 Dataquest ASIC Market Report observes that "an engineer can sit down at a \$20,000 CAE/CAD station and design a \$1,000,000 test problem."
+A Dataquest ASIC Market Report observes that "an engineer can sit down at a \$20,000 CAE/CAD station and design a \$1,000,000 test problem."
 Designing in testability may also be the only way to provide for testing of complex sequential circuitry, or elements like long counters.
 Therefore the gate array designer must spend additional time in the design phase.
-An estimate is 1 additional week for a 2000 gate array, and 2 additional weeks for a 9000 gate array.
+An estimate is one additional week for a 2000-gate array, and two additional weeks for a 9000-gate array.

-The programmable gate array is a standard product with no incremental test costs.
+The FPGA is a standard product with no incremental test costs.
 It is fully tested by Xilinx before shipment.
-No application specific testing is needed.
+No application-specific testing is needed.

 Gate Array Incremental Cost

-2000 Gates 9000 Gates

-1 Man Week 2 Man Weeks
+2000 Gates 9000 Gates 1 Man Week 2 Man Week s